 “Jugo Verde” Green Juice – Mexico’s healthy and delicious green juice is light on the hips and big on flavor!

 My Favorite Juice

 I love to travel south or the border.
 One of the greatest joys of waking up in Mexico is sipping a frothy glass of “Jugo Verde” Green Juice first thing in the morning.

-Jugo Verde, spanish for Green Juice, might be the thing I miss most from our recent trip to Mexico.
-Whether we were eating breakfast at the hotel or heading out on the street to find an open-air cafe, I could count on getting a bright fruity glass of fresh juice for breakfast.
+Jugo Verde, translated from spanish as Green Juice, might be the thing I miss most from our recent trip to Mexico.
+Whether we were eating breakfast at the hotel or heading out on the streets to find an open-air cafe, I could count on getting a bright fruity glass of fresh juice for breakfast.

 …If only Lt.
 Dan would serve me freshly-squeezed juice with a paper umbrella every morning.
 Then I could be truly happy. *wink*

 We experienced so many wonderful dishes in Mexico, yet it’s the simple things in life that leave the greatest impact.

 Fortunately I can have Jugo Verde any time I want!
 This Mexican tradition is a simple blend of fruit and vegetables with a clean tropical flavor.
 Jugo Verde can be made with any combination of fruits and vegetables.
 However, the key ingredients in the variety we had in the Mayan Riviera are cactus, parsley and pineapple.

 If you can’t find cactus paddles in the produce department of your grocery store, substitute a large celery stalk.
 The flavor will be different, but celery does provide the same “fresh and clean” quality as cactus.

 To make Jugo Verde at home, you can use a juicer if you have one.
 Yet I just pureed my green juice right in the blender.
 You can drink it thick and frothy like a green smoothie, or strain it to remove the pulp.